ThierrySans/CSCC09/project/index.md

         - GraphQL
         - or JSON-RPC

-4. The application must be deployed on a Virtual Machine (you cannot use Web Host services).
-The application can be publicly accessible via a URL.
+4. The application must be entirely deployed on the provided Virtual Machine.
+The application must be publicly accessible via the VM URL and you are also allowed to have your own custom domain.

 5. The application must have both local authentication and third-party authentication (OAuth).
 Optionally, you can also add Multi-Factor Authentication with email verification or a TOTP code.